vs3kulic/yogi/README.md

 ---

+## Microservice Architecture

+Yogi is designed as a **microservice** that integrates seamlessly into the broader be kind studio ecosystem.
+It operates independently while communicating with other services to provide a cohesive user experience.

+### Key Characteristics of Yogi as a Microservice:
+- **Independent Deployment**: Yogi can be deployed and scaled independently of other services.
+- **API-Driven**: Yogi communicates with other services via REST APIs for data exchange.
+- **Focused Functionality**: Yogi specializes in personalized yoga class recommendations.
+- **Error Isolation**: Issues in Yogi do not affect other services in the ecosystem.

+---

 ## Features

 - **Personalized class recommendations** based on your input.
 - **Preview class content** before joining.
-- **Potential for machine learning** to improve recommendations over time.
 - **Automated testing** with Playwright to ensure the app works as expected.
 - **Error monitoring** with Honeybadger to track and resolve issues in production.
 - **User analytics** with Piwik to understand user behavior and improve the app experience.
+- **Images** delivered through a dedicated CDN to enhance performance and reduce storage requirements.

 ---